conda/conda/docs/source/dev-guide/deep-dive-install.md

 1. [`conda.cli.conda_argparse:generate_parser()`][conda.cli.conda_argparse:generate_parser]:
   This uses `argparse` to generate the CLI.
 Each subcommand is initialized in separate functions.
-  Note that the command-line options are not generated dynamically from the `Context` object, but annotated manually.
+  Note that the command line options are not generated dynamically from the `Context` object, but annotated manually.
 If this is needed (e.g. `--repodata-fn` is exposed in `Context.repodata_fn`), the `dest` variable of each CLI option should
   [match the target attribute in the context object][context_match].